SteamedPears/Code-Review/INSTALL.md

 installed in $PREFIX/bin
   e.g.  `PREFIX="/home/steamed-pears" bin/install_server.sh`

-Note that for steps 3 and 4 you may specify a TEMP in which to store temporary files. e.g.  `TEMP="/home/steamed-pears/tmp" bin/install_server.sh`
+Note that for steps 3 and 4 you may specify a TMPDIR (or whatever your copy of `mktemp` uses) in which to store temporary files. e.g.  `TMPDIR="/home/steamed-pears/tmp" bin/install_server.sh`

 Note that for step 4 you may specify a TARGET which is where the production files will be built.